swcarpentry/managing-research-software-projects/_episodes/05-hosting.md

     *   Con: longevity
         *   Someone who has spent ten years collecting data wants it to be available 10 years from now
         *   That's well beyond the lifespan of most of the grants that fund academic infrastructure
+        *   Empirically, link rot is a huge issue with research software
 *   Option 2: purchase a domain and pay an Internet service provider (ISP) to host it
     *   Pro: gives the individual or group more control
     *   Pro: sidesteps problems that can arise when moving from one institution to another